TOUR: Olmsted's Vision for the U.S. Capitol Grounds: A Landscape of Democracy

 Meeting Point:

 Please arrive by 12:45 p.m. at the Neptune Fountain located on First Street and East Capitol Street SE, in front of the Library of Congress.
-OLLI’s tour coordinator, Elena Vejarano, along with Steve Livengood, will greet participants at this location.
+OLLI’s tour coordinator, Elena Vejarano, along with our guide, Steve Livengood, will greet participants at this location.

 Getting There: